GoogleChrome/web.dev/src/site/content/en/reliable/codelab-reliability-runtime-caching/index.md

 A quick explanation of the parameters:
-+  `maxAgeSeconds` specifies the maximum age of an entry before it's treated as stale and removed, in this case 30 days.
++  `maxAgeSeconds` specifies the maximum age of an entry before it's treated as stale and removed (in this case 30 days).
-+  `maxEntries` specifies the maximum number of entries to cache, in this case
-   500. Entries used the least will be removed as the maximum is reached.
++  `maxEntries` specifies the maximum number of entries to cache (in this case 500).
+Entries used the least will be removed as the maximum is reached.

-Whenever a cached request is used or updated, this plugin will look at the used cache and remove any old or extra requests.
+Whenever a cached request is used or updated, the `workbox.expiration` plugin will evaluate the cache and remove any old or unnecessary requests.

 {% Aside %}
-When using maxAgeSeconds, requests may be used once after expiring because the expiration clean up will not have occurred until after the cached request has been used.
-If the request has a "Date" header, then a light weight expiration check is performed and the request will not be used immediately.
+When using `maxAgeSeconds`, requests may be used once after expiring because the expiration clean up will not have occurred until after the cached request has been used.
+If the request has a "Date" header, a lightweight expiration check is performed, and the request will not be used immediately.
 {% endAside %}

-Try viewing a cached article while offline to verify the image assets are served offline from the cache!
+Try viewing a cached article while offline to verify that the image assets are served from the cache.

 ## What's next
 [Create an offline fallback](../codelab-reliability-offline-fallback/)